inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-5a-risks-associated-to-the-use-of-AI-systems.en.md

 description: What is trustworthy AI?
 7 requirements to meet for AI systems
 type: activity
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M4.1.5a
+    - Title: 4.1.5 Activity: AI-based decision making
+    - Type: activity
+    - Description: What is trustworthy AI?
+7 requirements to meet for AI systems
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Activity: The 7 key requirements for trustworthy AI